Bernie Sanders, Elizabeth Warren want Amazon to explain anti-union video

 Sens.
-Bernie Sanders and Elizabeth Warren wrote a letter to Amazon on Tuesday demanding that the company share details about "anti-union materials and activities" it reportedly distributed to managers at its Whole Foods subsidiary.
+Bernie Sanders and Elizabeth Warren sent a letter to Amazon on Tuesday requesting that the company share details about "anti-union materials and activities" it reportedly distributed to managers at its Whole Foods subsidiary.

 The letter points to a Gizmodo report from late last month that says Amazon produced and sent a 45-minute anti-union training video to team leaders at Whole Foods.
 The video reportedly states: "We do not believe unions are in the best interest of our customers, our shareholders, or most importantly, our associates.
 Our business model is built upon speed, innovation, and customer obsession--things that are generally not associated with union."

-Sanders, a Democrat from Vermont, and Warren, a Democrat from Massachusetts, now want Amazon to share the video, a list of Whole Food locations where it was reportedly viewed and details on any external law firms or consulting companies that may have helped with its development.
+Sanders, an independent from Vermont, and Warren, a Democrat from Massachusetts, now want Amazon to share the video, a list of Whole Food locations where it was reportedly viewed and details on any external law firms or consulting companies that may have helped with its development.

 The senators also want Amazon to provide copies of any additional materials related to organizing activities that may have been given to Whole Foods team leaders, as well as information on whether Amazon workers were fired or faced retaliation for speaking up against working conditions.
 Sanders and Warren request answers by Nov.
 1.